Statutes of the Party of Communists USA

 When, however, the appeal is to a District or National Congress, the appeal shall be acted upon by the Congress following the filing of the appeal.

-Section 1.
 This Constitution may be amended by a two-third majority vote of any regular or special National Congress, or by membership referendum initiated by the Central Committee or one-third of the district organizations.
-It may also be amended by a three-fourths aye vote by majority of the District Committees.
+It may also be amended by a three-fourths yea vote by majority of the District Committees.
 This vote must be preceded by a minimum of a two-month discussion period in the Party organizations.